PeterBunyan/TestChek/README.md

 # Synopsis
-This is an in-progress ASP.net MVC application.
-It is designed to simulate a website where users (i.e. patients) can log in and access their medical records as soon as they are completed, as opposed to waiting for a letter in the mail or a phone call.
+This is an in-progress ASP.net MVC and Web API application.
+It is designed to simulate a website where healthcare providers can order tests on patients and users (i.e. patients) can log in and access their medical records as soon as they are completed, as opposed to waiting for a letter in the mail or a phone call.
 Additionally, visitors of the website can find resources for learning about specific tests (e.g. the purpose of specific tests and what result values indicate) and laboratory testing, in general.

 # Useage